 After working with founders across 40+ countries and $20M+ in closed deals, a pattern is clear.
 The exits that feel best, not just financially but personally, share a few things.

 The founder was selling from strength, not desperation.
-They had a clear sense of what the app was worth and did not let a low first offer rattle them.
+They had a clear sense of what the app was worth, backed by clean revenue data, strong retention rates, and healthy MAU growth, and did not let a low first offer rattle them.
 They had a plan for what came next.
 And they ran the process with an advisor who had been through it before and could steady the ship when things got tense.

 The financial outcome matters.
 But how you feel six months after the deal closes matters too.
 Both are worth planning for.